influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/logs.md

 #### Enterprise Web

-For data nodes the <node-type> is `influxdb-enterprise`.
+For data nodes the <node-type> is `influx-enterprise`.
-The default log command is `sudo journalctl -u influxdb-enterprise.service` The service configuration file is `/etc/default/influxdb-enterprise`.
+The default log command is `sudo journalctl -u influx-enterprise.service` The service configuration file is `/etc/default/influx-enterprise`.

 ## Using logrotate